Login to use advanced features with bigger limits. New users get 10 free credits.

 How to use this tool?

-This free online converter lets you convert code from VB.NET to OCaml in a click of a button.
+This free online AI code converter lets you convert code from VB.NET to OCaml in a click of a button.
 To use this converter, take the following steps -

 1. Type or paste your VB.NET code in the input box.

-3. The resulting OCaml code from the conversion will be displayed in the output box.
+3. The converted OCaml code will be displayed in the output box.

 Examples